Canon T5i vs Sony A7R

-Both the T5i and the A7R have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the A7R have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the A7R was followed by the Sony A7R II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Sony A7R Manual.
+Further information on the features and operation of the T5i and A7R can be found, respectively, in the Canon T5i Manual (free pdf) or the online Sony A7R Manual.

 So what conclusions can be drawn?
 Is the Canon T5i better than the Sony A7R or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS Rebel T5i:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.